elj40/C-Tutor/README.md

 __Thursday__

 Pointers to pointers, 2d arrays, recursion:
+3. Header files explanation
 1. Recap of memory and what pointers are
-2. Printing and storing star patterns in an array showcase
+2. Printing and storing star patterns in an array
 3. Gopher project homework
 4. Recursion explanation
     * Factorial